 - (a) Any personnel designated by the Employer as Cement Mason Foremen, to supervise Cement Masons and/or other Employees, and placed in charge of work shall be a Journeyman Member of the Union.
 Where possible Cement Mason Foremen will be a Certified Journeyman Member of the Union.
-All instructions given to Members shall be given by the Cement Mason Foreman. - (b) Where a Cement Mason Foreman is not employed on the project, the Cement Masons will be directed by the Superintendent on Industrial projects/sites and General Foreman on Non-Industrial projects/site.
+All instructions given to Members shall be given by the Cement Mason Foreman. - (b) Where a Cement Mason Foreman is not employed on the project, the Cement Masons will be directed by the Superintendent on Industrial projects/sites and General Foreman on Non-Industrial projects/site, or when applicable a working FM may be designated by the employer. - 8.06 Except in situations where immediate discharge is warranted, Employers are encouraged to communicate with their employees and follow a progressive discipline procedure.